cammurray/pi-stats/README.md

 `pi-stats` reads stats from a Raspberry Pi's VideoCore processor and writes them to stdout using InfluxDB's line protocol[0].

+Based on ericlagergren's pi-stats https://github.com/ericlagergren/pi-stats including pull request from hancockks for throttling information.
+In addition the stepping has been delayed from 1 second to 10 seconds by default to reduce unnecessary I/O to the Pi's SD card.

 ## Installing

 To have everything installed for you, run `make all`.
 You'll likely need root